urbit/docs/userspace/tudumvc/agent-supported-hosting.md

 template = "doc.html"
 +++

 You now know how to host Earth web content from your Urbit and you've explored some of the limitations of that ability.
 In this lesson, you'll learn how to develop a %gall agent to support the back-end of an Earth web app.
-We call this agent `%tudumvc` because it' TodoMVC but on Urbit so it needs to have a funny name.
+We call this agent `%tudumvc` because it's TodoMVC but on Urbit so it needs to have a funny name.

 ## Learning Checklist {#learning-checklist}
 * What is the basic structure of a %gall agent?